8 Gardening Supplies Needed For Container Gardening

-It is time to start thinking about your container gardening and square foot gardens!!!
-I know christmas hasn’t even happened yet, but if you want to get the most out of your crop then you have to start early enough to get your plan in place, your tools and your seeds so they can sprout and get to growing so you get the best crop you can.
+If you want to get the most out of your crop then you have to start early enough to get your plan in place, your gardening supplies purchased, and your seeds so they have time to sprout and germinate seeds, so you get the best crop you can.

 - Hand Shovel – small shovels are a good for pots.
 It makes it easy to dig in whatever fertilizers you have and also to plant your seeds or plants in the pot

-- Watering Can – You can buy one of these or make your own watering can out of a laundry container!
+- Watering Can – You can buy one of these or make a watering can out of a laundry detergent container!

-What items do you use in your garden???
+What gardening supplies do you use in your container gardening???

 Can’t wait until gardening weather.
 I could do without winter but luckily we have had a mild one so far (due to get big snow tomorrow into Friday).
 Great suggestions.
 Thanks!

 Hope the snow doesn’t get to be too bad!